 There’s no such thing as the perfect relationship.
 Even the best of couples, with the most beautiful Instagram holiday photos, will admit to flaws and fractures in their relationship.
-Cheating, infidelity and their ilk may be both cause and effect for many of these problems.
-Cheating in a marriage may be deliberate or it happen as an one-off encounter.
-But what happens afterwards?
+However, the extent of damage can escalate to a whole different level when the dark shadow of infidelity befalls a relationship.
+Whether cheating is a deliberate, long-term occurrence or a one-off encounter, it can surely feel good in the moment but brings in its wake emotional turmoil.
+The question is, how do you deal with it?
 Do you confess to your partner and come clean?
 And if you don’t, do you wonder how to forgive yourself for cheating and not telling?

 A study in 2020 showed that 20% of married men, and 10% of married women, admitted to cheating on their spouses.
-The numbers suggest that there may be many more who wouldn’t admit it, simply because confessing to adultery comes with enormous baggage — stigma, pain, anger and the possibility of a broken marriage.
-But, can you forgive yourself for cheating without telling?
-We spoke to counseling therapist Gopa Khan and rounded up some tips on forgiving yourself and moving on.
+The numbers suggest that there may be many more who wouldn’t admit it, simply because confessing to adultery comes with enormous baggage — stigma, pain, anger, and the possibility of a broken marriage.
+And holding it all in can leave you riddled with guilt and consumed with thoughts like “I will never forgive myself for cheating”.

 8 Helpful Tips To Forgive Yourself After Cheating And Not Telling